JuDFTteam/masci-tools/studentproject18w/README.md

 ## Try out Web Frontend locally

-The demo notebook is `studentproject18w/frontend/jupyter/demo/demo.ipynb`
+The demo notebook with the Dashboard is `studentproject18w/frontend/jupyter/demo/demo.ipynb`.

-Under `studentproject18ws/frontend/jupyter/demo`, there is a demo notebook.

 ### If using Jupyter Notebook
 If using Windows, omit keyword `source`.